ThomasKaiser/Knowledge/articles/A1_and_A2_rated_SD_cards.md

 ## Obvious results

 * At the time of this writing due to lacking A2 host support (drivers) at least SanDisk A2 rated cards are outperformed by A1 cards from the same company (even the cheap Ultra A1 is faster everywhere except sequential write performance)
-* though my 2 A1 rated cards are from late 2017 so maybe SanDisk adjusted A1 performance in the meantime.
+* My two A1 rated cards are from late 2017 so maybe SanDisk adjusted A1 performance in the meantime.
 A test with recently acquired A1 cards would be needed
 * 'Average' SD cards show horribly low random write performance (for whatever reasons especially at 16k block size -- here the slowest card 'performs' over 500 times worse compared to the eMMC module)
 * DE (desktop environment) installation time correlates **only** with **random** write and not sequential write performance (compare 'Class 4' with SanDisk Ultra, compare Extreme Plus with Extreme A1 and especially Ultra A1)

 ## Looking at storage access patterns

-`sd-card-bench` runs an `iostat 20` task in the background that monitors storage activity (1st entry representing what happened since last boot and then querying the kernel counters every n seconds -- in our case 20).
+`sd-card-bench` runs an `iostat 20` task in the background that monitors storage activity (1st row representing what happened since last boot and then querying the kernel counters every *n* seconds -- in our case *20*).
 This provides some insights as to what happens in reality.
-Is the OS busy reading or writing or is it a mix of both?
+Is the OS busy reading or writing, is it a mix of both, are bottlenecks becoming obvious?

-The first column shows the 'tps' (transactions per second, comparable with IOPS), then average throughput numbers are shown in KB/s and then absolute amount of data since last query.
+The 2nd column shows the 'tps' (transactions per second, comparable with IOPS), then average throughput numbers are shown in KB/s and then absolute amount of data since last query.

 ### Booting